MerelyLogical/blog/pages/nas.md

 >
 > NoMachine seems to have a lot more features but it feels like its meant to be
 > configured and used through its GUI.
-> Setting up VNC from SSH CLI would be cool but I still have my KB&M & montior connected
+> Setting up VNC from SSH CLI would be cool but I still have my KB&M & monitor connected
 > so might as well make use of them.

-Download and install NoMachine on both server and client
+Download and install NoMachine on both server and client.

-This shows a blackscreen because Ubuntu is too smart:
+Initially this just shows a blackscreen because Ubuntu is too smart:

 [Connecting to Linux headless machines with NoMachine](https://kb.nomachine.com/AR03P00973)